Final Exam (Thesis Defense)

 - After the presentation and questions are concluded, the public is asked to leave to so that the committee can privately pass judgment on the work.

-- You must be registered in the term in which you take your final defense.
-If you are done with your coursework, you can register for zero hours of CS599.
-Please keep in mind that registration below six hours for Spring or Fall terms, will not automatically assess all of the fees including McKinley, transportation, campus rec facilities, clean air technology and Krannert.
-You will be covered for your basic health care.
-If you want these services, you will need to pay for them separately when registering for less than six hours in Spring or Fall and less than three hours for Summer term.
+- All students must be registered for the term in which the Final Examination occurs.
+Students who have completed all required coursework and the credit hours can register for zero hours of CS599 if there do not hold a graduate assistantship for the term.
+Students who are on a graduate assistantship must register for nine credit hours in Fall and Spring terms.
+Please keep in mind that all of the fees including McKinley, transportation, campus rec facilities, clean air technology and Krannert will not be automatically assessed if a student registers below six hours for Spring or Fall terms.
+Student health insurance fees will be assessed.
+Students who require the additional services will need to pay for them separately when registering for less than six hours in Spring or Fall and less than three hours for Summer term.

 The defense itself usually proceeds as follows:

 - a few minutes of private discussion by the committee;

 - a public presentation presented by the Ph.D. candidate, typically lasting for 45 minutes;

 - questions from the committee, in front of the public;